tplisson/k8s-CKA-study-notes/README.md

   secretkey1: <base64-string1>
 ```

-Or using the imperative command
+Or using the imperative command:
 ```
 kubectl create secret generic my-secret --from-file=path/to/bar
 ```